zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which, after comparison with Eqn.
 23.30, completes the alternative proof of Eqn.
 23.20.

----

-The second integral found in Eqn.
-23.19 features a cosine rather than a sine, which makes it more complicated (in comparison to Eqn.
-23.20):
+In order to evaluate Eqn.
+23.19, we must also consider a variation of Eqn.
+23.20 that features a cosine rather than a sine:

 $$ \tag{23.37}
 	I_{cos}(x, \theta)